compgenomicslab/deluxpore/README.md

 ```

 ### Execution Profiles
-The complete workflow can be run on a personal computer, as [Oxford Nanopore](https://nanoporetech.com/) reads are tipically reported as **fastq.gz chunk files**.
-This combined with the smart [Nextflow wildcard](https://www.nextflow.io/docs/latest/working-with-files.html) path matcher, allows for easy paralellization.
-The pipelie can also be run on HPC clusters: [Nextflow](https://www.nextflow.io/) offers multiple [executor](https://www.nextflow.io/docs/latest/executor.html) options; however, this pipeline is only prepared for `local` and `slurm` profiles.
+The complete workflow can be run on a personal computer, as [Oxford Nanopore](https://nanoporetech.com/) reads are typically reported as **fastq.gz chunk files**.
+This combined with the smart [Nextflow wildcard](https://www.nextflow.io/docs/latest/working-with-files.html) path matcher, allows for easy parallelization.
+The pipeline can also be run on HPC clusters: [Nextflow](https://www.nextflow.io/) offers multiple [executor](https://www.nextflow.io/docs/latest/executor.html) options; however, this pipeline is only prepared for `local` and `slurm` profiles.

 | Profile | Description |
 |---------|-------------|